Where we trained

 For Katie M yoga is much more than just the physical practice.
 It gave her an outlet to let go, leave it on the mat and find herself.
 She creates her classes to foster a fresh perspective on life through mindfulness and the art of play.
 Katie encourages you to challenge yourself physically and find a new depth of self compassion.
 A general theme that you'll find in her class is that compassion for ourselves and for others can change the world.
 Besides yoga Katie enjoys spending time cooking, hiking, gardening and walking her dog Maverick around the village.
 Katie is an RYT 200hour certified through Shine Yoga.
 You will find Katie subbing Leigh’s classes, both on Thursdays and Saturday mornings.
 You are likely to see more of her as she can’t get enough of teaching yoga!

-Katie D. deeply believes in the healing power of yoga.
+Kathryn (aka Katie D) deeply believes in the healing power of yoga.
 This belief is driven both by her work as a licensed social worker and through her own personal experiences in utilizing yoga and meditation to aid in her own personal recovery.
 Katie strives to encourage others to find a place of strength and to apply their own personal power to support whatever transformation is needed for growth, both on and off the mat.
 Katie believes that yoga should be a safe place for all people.
 She is particularly interested in creating space in yoga for people recovering from mental illness and addictions.
 Katie also enjoys the lightness of laugher and strives to not take herself (or life!) too seriously.
 Katie completed her 200 hour yoga teacher training at Shine Yoga in June 2019.
-You will find Katie teaching 4:30pm Vinyasa Basics on Mondays.
+You will find Katie teaching Sunday Reset at 7:15am on Sundays.

 Lisa’s passion for yoga began as a way to manage stress and evolved to a deeper exploration of the mind body connection.
 Lisa teaches various styles with the hope of creating a space for people with different needs, preferences, and goals to experience the benefits of yoga and self exploration.
 Her experience as a lifelong educator and leader come through in her classes.
 You will discover, learn, laugh, and grow with guidance and support.
 Lisa is skilled in teaching a wide variety of classes, you will find her subbing a wide variety of classes.